 FOOTNOTE 5: FAIR VALUE: The Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures, provides the framework for measuring fair value.
 The framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements), moderate priority to a valuation based on quoted prices in active markets for similar assets and liabilities and/or based on assumptions that are observable (level 2 measurements), and the lowest priority to unobservable inputs (level 3 measurements).
-The carrying amounts reflected in the September 30, 2015 balance sheet for cash and cash equivalents approximate the respective fair values.
+The carrying amounts reflected in the September 30, 2016 balance sheet for cash and cash equivalents approximate the respective fair values.
 All cash and cash equivalents, including money market accounts, are held in banks.
 The Association currently has no money market accounts with non-federally insured institutions.

-FOOTNOTE 6: RELATED PARTY TRANSACTIONS: During 2014, Board and Committee members received \$ 7,809.54 for reimbursement of services obtained and miscellaneous expenses paid as of September 30, 2015.
+FOOTNOTE 6: RELATED PARTY TRANSACTIONS: During the year ended September 30, 2016, Board and Committee members received \$ 7,014.21 for reimbursement of services obtained and miscellaneous expenses paid as of September 30, 2016.

-FOOTNOTE 7: LITIGATION: The Association is currently involved in litigation with Property Management Solutions regarding the Association's contract termination.
-A potential liability amount of \$29,302.28 has been recorded as of September 30, 2015.
+FOOTNOTE 7: LITIGATION: The Association was involved in litigation with Property Management Solutions regarding the Association's contract termination.
+As of September 30, 2015, a settlement agreement was reached, and a settlement payment of \$ 55,000 was made with a full release of any future liability.